MamaiTheCoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that read all files in current, parent and boot directory Script that prints type of file
 Script to create a symbolic link
+Script that copies all HTML in current directory to parent directory